-CRANN brings together 37 Investigators based across multiple disciplines including TCD’s Schools of Physics, Chemistry, Medicine, Engineering and Pharmacology, UCC's Department of Chemistry and several hundred post-graduate and post-doctorate researchers.
+CRANN brings together over 300 researchers including 37 leading Investigators based across multiple disciplines including Trinity's Schools of Physics, Chemistry, Medicine, Engineering and Pharmacology.

 CRANN has two state-of-the art buildings both custom designed and constructed for the purpose of leading edge nanoscience research.
 The Naughton Institute is a large research facility on the campus of TCD.
 Our Advanced Microscopy Laboratory (AML) houses Ireland’s most advanced microscopy instrumentation.